donmikoa/donmikoa.github.io/index.md

 Software engineering and database was quite fun as I was also able to use this class to refine my past projects and get feedback from my instructor on the corrections that need to be made.
 I have totally grasped all the core fundamental of the important topic.
 This is part of enhancement I did.

-I also was able to learnt a lot about security and secure coding.
+I also was able to learn a lot about security and secure coding.
 One of my best moment is when I learnt a lot about best practices when it comes to creating softwares and applications.

 ### Education Reflection
 I number of courses that were quite challenging.
 This prompted me to do further research into getting a clearer understanding of the subject topic.